-- DJP5.21 The Registrar must publish in summary form the finding and sanction imposed by a tribunal (including the tribunal of appeal) on campus notice boards. - DJP5.22 A tribunal may order that the Registrar also publish the name of any student against whom a finding has been made.
+- DJP5.21 The Registrar must publish in summary form the finding and sanction imposed by a tribunal (including the tribunal of appeal) on campus notice boards. - DJP5.22 A tribunal may order that the Registrar also publish the name of any student against whom a finding has been - DIP5 23 The Registrar must not publish under 5.21 or 5.22 until any appeal has been disposed of, or until the time for noting of an appeal has lapsed.

-DJP5.23 The Registrar must not publish under 5.21 or 5.22 until any - DJP5.23 The Registrar must not publish under 5.21 or 5.22 until any appeal has been disposed of, or until the time for noting of an appeal has lapsed. - DJP5.24 The Registrar must not publish the name of a minor before notifying the parents or guardian(s) of the minor student.
+DJP5.24 The Registrar must not publish the name of a minor before notifying the parents or guardian(s) of the minor student.